Do you remember how good it felt to be barefoot as a kid?

 These are a few of my other favorite shoe brands and websites:

 Fae Moon Wolf Designs has great etsy shop for hand made moccasins for kids and adults: (Adult options start at a very reasonable $70!)
+I am still quite happy with my pair of moccasins after a year of use.

 www.softstarshoes.com These folks make moccasin- like shoes and sandals for any size or shape of foot, including kids (and even super-wide hobbit paws like mine).
 These are what I wore for over 4 years while working at a local spa...
 Comfortably...
 ON STONE FLOORS!
 Did I mention that technique is more important than technology?